 - 6 ounces bittersweet chocolate, finely chopped

-- 1. Have ready a 9-by-13-inch baking pan (a Pyrex pan is perfect here) as well as a roasting pan big enough to hold the baking pan.
+- Have ready a 9-by-13-inch baking dish as well as a roasting pan big enough to hold the baking pan.
 Line the roasting pan with a double thickness of paper towels.

-- 2. Cut the bread into 1-inch cubes.
-If the bread is stale, put it and the raisins or cherries, if you are using them, into the baking pan.
-If it is not stale, spread it out on a baking sheet lined with parchment or a silicone mat and bake in a 350°F (175°C) oven to “stale” it for 10 minutes, then toss into the pan with the fruit.
+- Cut the bread into 1-inch cubes.
+If the bread is day-old, put it and the raisins or cherries, if you are using them, into the baking pan.
+If it isn’t stale, spread it out on a baking sheet lined with parchment or a silicone mat and bake in a 350°F (175°C) oven for 10 minutes to dry out and then toss into the pan with the fruit.

-- 6. Put the baking dish holding the unbaked pudding into the roasting pan, and then slide the pan setup into the oven and very carefully pour enough hot water into the roasting pan to come halfway up the sides of the pudding pan.
-Bake for 35 to 45 minutes, or until the pudding is uniformly puffed, the top is dull and dry, and a thin knife inserted deep into the center comes out clean.
+- Put the baking dish holding the unbaked pudding into the roasting pan, and then slide the pan setup into the oven and very carefully pour enough hot water into the roasting pan to come halfway up the sides of the pudding pan.
+Bake for 35 to 45 minutes, until the pudding is uniformly puffed, the top is dull and dry, and a thin knife inserted deep into the center comes out clean.
 Transfer the baking pan to a rack and let it cool.
 You could serve this pudding warm, but it’s better at cool room temperature or even chilled—it also cuts better when it’s cold.
-Serve the pudding simply with a dusting of confectioners’ sugar or less simply with vanilla (or rum or Grand Marnier or brandy) crème anglaise, chocolate sauce, or whipped cream, or crème fraîche.
+Serve the pudding simply with a dusting of confectioners’ sugar, if desired.

 A la modeTry this dessert dolloped or topped with chocolate sauce, or whipped cream, crème fraîche, or crème anglaise flavored with vanilla or rum or Grand Marnier or brandy.

 Baking: From My Home to YoursBuy On Amazon